lephatminh/GDGoC_LayoutTranslation/README.md

+**Star ⭐ this repository if VerbaDoc helps you translate documents efficiently!**

 # 📄 VerbaDoc - AI-Powered PDF Translation with Layout Preservation

 **Transform multilingual PDFs while preserving their exact layout, formatting, and mathematical expressions.**